PedrMartins/webapp/README.md

 # IoTree Web application

-This application on web was build on R language using shiny package.
+This application on web was build using R language and shiny package.
 To understand how build or improve this application you can follow this tutorial on [youtube](https://www.youtube.com/watch?v=9uFQECk30kA&t=1273s) or in this [ebook](https://mastering-shiny.org/).

-The main script in this repository is the [app.R](https://github.com/PedrMartins/webapp/blob/master/app.R), in these repository you'll find the code that run the front-end (ui) and the back-end (server) to combine front and back you must to use the `shinyApp ()` function as the example bellow.
+The main script in this repository is the [app.R](https://github.com/PedrMartins/webapp/blob/master/app.R), in these repository you'll find the code that run the front-end (ui) and the back-end (server) to combine front and back you must use the `shinyApp ()`.

 In this application, the user interface are building using the `ui` object.
 Inside this object we build 6 objects: